Consultant (medicine): Cohn

-Cohn mentions that "the consultant should try to support the referring physician and comfort the patient."
+Cohn mentions that "the consultant should try to support the referring physician and comfort the patient".

 Responsibilities

-A consultant typically leads a "firm" (team of doctors) which comprises Specialty Registrars and Foundation Doctors, all training to work in the consultant's speciality, as well as other "career grade" doctors such as clinical assistants, clinical fellows, Speciality Doctors, Associate Specialists and staff grade doctors.
+A consultant typically leads a "firm" (team of doctors), which comprises specialty registrars and foundation doctors, all training to work in the consultant's speciality, as well as other "career grade" doctors such as clinical assistants, clinical fellows, speciality doctors, associate specialists and staff grade doctors.
 They also have numerous other key roles in the functioning of hospitals and the wider health service.

-Challenges

-Consultation time vs. quality

-In terms of patient care, consultation times are controversial ground, with quality of communication is key over quantity of time spent with the client.

-Multi-role skills

-Sindermann and Sawyer conclude in their book The Scientist as Consultant, that a [scientific] consultant is successful if they have "achieved a viable mix of technical proficiency and business skills" with "technical proficiency" meaning excellence in competence, credibility, effective networking with colleagues, and ability to negotiate.

-Domain-challenges

-Domain-specific challenges for consultants exist.
-In palliative medicine consulting, emotions, beliefs, sensitive topics, difficulty communicating and prognosis interpretation, or patients expectations despite critical illness are some of the challenges faced by the consultant.

 Training

 The time required to become a consultant depends upon a number of factors, but principally the speciality chosen.
 Certain specialities require longer training, or are more competitive, and therefore becoming a consultant can take longer.
 Other specialities are relatively easy to progress through, and it is possible for a doctor to become a consultant much earlier in their career.
 After Modernising Medical Careers came into operation (in early 2007), the length of training was fixed for the majority of doctors, at about nine years.